nico-aero/Detox/docs/APIRef.Screenshots.md

 - **Device-level:** taking a screenshot of the entire screen.
 - **Element-level:** taking a screenshot of a specific element (and the view-hierarchy associated with it), currently appearing on the screen.

-In both cases, the concept is mainly useful for verifying the proper visual structure and layout of elements appearing on the device’s screen, in the form of a snapshot-test.
+In both cases, the concept is mainly useful for verifying the proper visual structure and layout of elements appearing on the device's screen, in the form of a snapshot-test.
 Namely, by following these conceptual steps:

 1. Taking a screenshot, once, and manually verifying it, visually.
 1. Storing it as an E2E test asset (i.e. the _snapshot_).